-Our church is involved each year in a trip to San Luis, Mexico.
-San Luis is about 1200 miles and 24 hours from Albany.
+Our church is involved each year in a trip to Tabasco, Mexico.
+Tabasco is about 1200 miles or 24 hours from Albany.
 The team can include high school students, retirees, families, and individuals.
 Ages have ranged from 4 years old to 60 “something.”
 Planning meetings are held through the year for those interested in joining the Mexico team.
 While in Mexico we are able to serve our sister church, visit shut-ins, hand out food, and share the difference that Christ has made in our lives.

-Caring Hearts Ministries has been our home base.
-We are provided with a translator if needed, good accommodations (including comfortable beds, showers/bathrooms, and kitchen/meeting rooms), as well as ministry opportunities.
-A main ministry of Caring Hearts is the Oasis Boys Home.
+We have connected with Caring Hearts Ministries in the nearby city of San Luis.
+They have many ministry opportunities including the Oasis Boys Home.
 The boys there, aged 12-18, learn a trade, go to school, and learn about Christ.
-We get to hang out with the boys, play some soccer, and build into their lives.
+We have the opportunity to hang out with the boys, play some soccer, and build into their lives.
 Caring Hearts also facilitates a soup kitchen, visiting shut-ins, visiting rehabilitation centers, street evangelism, and bringing food to the city’s dump workers.

 Gleanings for the Hungry is an all volunteer organization that is part of YWAM (Youth With a Mission) We first connected with Gleanings when we brought some soup mix and dried peaches on a Mexico Mission trip and learned that they produce over 50 million servings of delicious and healthy dried soup mix, as well as process and dry enough fresh peaches to fill 10 large sea cargo containers.
 This food is distributed to hungry people in over 100 countries across the world.